I-2-0-70.Hearing Office Service Area

-Under certain circumstances, the Social Security Administration (SSA) can reimburse a claimant, representative, or unsubpoenaed witness for travel expenses if the distance between the site where the hearing is held and the person's residence or office, whichever he or she travels from, is more than 75 miles.
+Under certain circumstances, the Social Security Administration (SSA) can reimburse a claimant, representative, or un-subpoenaed witness for travel expenses if the distance between the hearing site and the person's residence or office, whichever he or she travels from, is more than 75 miles.
 See Hearings, Appeals and Litigation Law (HALLEX) manual I-2-3-13 for more information about reimbursement.
 For reimbursement issues for a claimant who does not reside in the United States, see HALLEX I-2-0-72 E.

-When an HO receives a RH, the HO staff will screen the RH to determine if the HO has jurisdiction, i.e., whether the claimant's address is in the geographic area the HO serves.
-If the HO does not have jurisdiction, the HO staff will forward the RH to the HO that does.
+When an HO receives an RH, the HO staff will screen the RH to determine if the HO has jurisdiction, i.e., whether the claimant's address is in the geographic area the HO serves.
+If the HO does not have jurisdiction, the HO staff will forward the RH to the HO that has jurisdiction.

 C. Claimant Changes Residences While RH Is Pending